tlayne/tlayne.github.io/README.md

 ##My personal homepage

-Built with Bootstrap and a theme from 3rdwavemedia
+Built with Bootstrap and little help from 3rdwavemedia